Virgin Orbit sells $36M in assets at auction, with more layoffs coming this week

 Rocket Lab bid just over $16.1 million for its neighbor’s 140,000-square-foot manufacturing facility and headquarters on Conant Street—one of the first industrial buildings erected during the area’s renaissance.
 In addition to taking over the lease of the space, the bid also includes machinery and equipment, including 3D printers and tank winding machines, the spokesperson said.

-Virgin Orbit had planned to manufacture 24 rockets per year at the facility, which should increase Rocket Lab’s capability substantially.
-Rocket Lab did not immediately respond to request for comment.
+Virgin Orbit planned to manufacture 24 rockets per year at the facility, and Rocket Lab said in a Tuesday statement that the new assets will advance the production of its larger launch vehicle, Neutron.

+“With Neutron’s design and development well-advanced, this transaction represents a capital expenditure savings opportunity to augment our production capability to bring Neutron to the launch pad quickly to serve our customers and their future success,” Rocket Lab founder and CEO Peter Beck said.
+“Securing the lease to the Conant Facility adds to our existing presence in Long Beach and provides co-located engineering, manufacturing, and test capabilities for our Neutron team.”

+“With this announcement, Rocket Lab is tripling the size of their presence in Long Beach,” Mayor Rex Richardson said in a statement.
+“Long Beach is proud to be a leader in the aerospace industry and a partner of RocketLab.”

 Seattle-based Stratolaunch bid $17 million for Virgin’s modified Boeing 747 aircraft—Cosmic Girl—and related assets.

-Note: Editor’s note: This story has been updated with more information from Vast Space, Rocket Lab and Mayor Rex Richardson.